Hidoni/FAToFACDN/README.md

 # FAToFACDN
-A Bot that streams comments from /r/furry_irl and provides link mirrors to any furaffinty links
+A Bot that streams comments from /r/furry_irl and provides link mirrors to any furaffinty/e621 links that don't have one.